Security Council To Vote Thursday On Palestinian State UN Membership

 “The Security Council is deliberating granting the perpetrators and supporters of October 7 full membership status in the UN,” Erdan said.

-Hamas launched an unprecedented attack against Israel on October 7, resulting in the deaths of 1,170 people in Israel, mostly civilians, according to Israeli figures.
+Hamas launched an unprecedented attack against Israel on October 7, resulting in the deaths of 1,170 people in Israel, according to Israeli figures.

 Legal Disclaimer: